sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>The single most important thing in a child's performance is the quality of the teacher.</h3 quote>
+<h3 quote align='center'>I am prepared for the worst, but hope for the best.</h3 quote>

 ---